koisland/CalCFU/README.md

       * The group number must be a divisor of the total number of rows.
           * *84 rows with groups of 3 is okay*.
           * *84 rows with groups of 5 is not okay*.
       * Default: Use Sample IDs to group plates by.
           * If no ID is provided, order entered is used for dilution order.
       * Verification plates are always omitted.
   * *Allow Different Dilutions?*
+    * Ignore dilutions and use a set dilution group for calculations.
+    * If the number of plates is >2, cycle through the dilutions.
   * *Allow Different Plate Types?*
+    * Ignore plate types and use a set plate type for calculations.
+    * Each plate type uses different columns to calculate values.
+      * PAC - Red Raw Count
+      * RAC - Red Raw Count, Blue Raw Count
+      * PCC - Red Gas Raw Count

 ### Technical Info <a name="calcfu_app_tech_info"></a>

 #### Development <a name="calcfu_app_development"></a>